GermaniaKG/Pagination/README.md

 ### The PaginationIterator

-Limits any  `\Traversable` iterator to the current page size, sepending on the *pagination* status.
-The **PaginationIterator** constructor accepts your iterator and your *pagination* instance.
-It is also `\Countable`, so you can, … er …, count on the numbers of items shown on the current page.
-The pun was not intended.
+Limits any  `\Traversable` iterator to the current page size, depending on the *pagination* status.
+The **PaginationIterator** constructor accepts your *iterator* and your *pagination* instance.
+It is also `\Countable` to count the numbers of items shown on the current page.

 ```php
 <?php